 Fungal issues plague almost every form of plant.
-The sheer number of fungal organisms is staggering and most survive dormant for long periods of time.
+The sheer number of fungal organisms is staggering and most survive by being dormant for long periods of time.
 Fungal lesions on cactus may be caused by any number of fungal types, but the important things to note are what causes them to colonize and how to prevent their damage.
-In this way, the gardener is armed with knowledge on how to treat fungus on cactus should any disease symptoms develop.
+In this way, the gardener is armed with knowledge on how to treat fungus on cacti should any disease symptoms develop.
 Some fungal diseases simply cause cosmetic damage while others can develop into rots that completely eat the cactus from the inside out.

 Types of Fungal Damage in Cactus

 The vast number of cacti species can only be outcompeted by the huge quantity of fungal varieties.
 Fungus spots on cactus pads are common, as in the case of Phyllosticta pad spot.
 It is often quite impossible to diagnose which fungal organism is causing the spots, but often that is unimportant since treatments are generally the same.

 Lesions on cacti may present in many different ways.
 They may be round, irregular, raised, flat, and any other shape.
 Many are discolored but, again, the tones can range from yellow to brown and all the way to black.
 Some are corky, while others are weepy.
 These may ooze brown, rusty, or black fluid, evidence of severe infection.

 Causes of Fungal Lesions on Cactus

 Outdoor cactus can come in contact with fungal spores in various ways.
 Spores may be blown in from wind, soil, or contracted from splashing water.
 Plants with consistently wet pads or stems are the worst affected.
 Conditions where rain or high humidity combine with warm temperatures promote the formation of fungal lesions.

 Fungus spots on cactus pads are more prevalent in the springtime.
 They are also enhanced by overhead watering and in areas where humidity is high.
 Greenhouse specimens may be particularly susceptible unless there is adequate ventilation.
 Condensation adds to the ambient humidity and promotes spore growth.